finopsfoundation/frameworkassessment/Definition.md

-# FinOps Framework Maturity Assessment Guide
+# FinOps Framework Assessment - Lens Definitions
 ## Introduction
 As we progress with our Cloud Technology adoption roadmaps, there is another path that we must travel - if we are to truly maximise the benefits realised from that roadmap.
 We must now begin our journey towards FinOps Maturity and Excellence.